CACAO PLANT MEDICINE

 I first heard about cacao being used as a plant medicine in 2014, in a hill tribe village in northern Thailand, whilst taking a Thai massage training.
-I was discussing my interest in Amazonian entheogenic plant ceremonies but also my wariness of subjecting myself to something potentially very destabilising & tough to integrate afterwards.
-(I still have not communed with any of those stronger entheogens.
-Mine has been a gentle path of Yoga, and later meditation, and I felt perhaps I should trust that this gentler path was the one to stay on.)
+I was discussing my interest in Amazonian entheogenic plant ceremonies but also my wariness of such potentially destabilising experiences; I've always recognised that mine needed to be a gentle path of Yoga, natural health and meditative practices.
 Cacao was recommended as something I might like to try instead: a safe, gentle heart-opening plant medicine.

 A few more years, a powerful and liberating heart-opening experience in a yoga class on Maui, and a growing urge to try communing with cacao finally led me to London in 2017 for my first ceremony.
 The heart-opening medicine combined with a deep inner journey was beautiful and reminded me strongly of the blissful heart-opening feeling I'd first experienced on Maui.
 I began to experiment with yoga workshops involving cacao (and making and drinking more and more of my own chocolate...), getting a feel for whether cacao & I could work together more...

 We could; in spring 2018 I travelled to Ibiza for a intense, immersive cacaoista apprenticeship training with Rebekah, the plant medicine practitioner whose ceremony in London I'd attended.
-I appreciated her traditional plant medicine ceremony approach (as opposed to the recreational, more eclectic/new age approaches which have become very popular with westerners) and its potential for deep inner work and personal healing.
+I appreciated her traditional plant medicine ceremony approach (as opposed to the recreational, more eclectic/new age approaches which have become very popular with westerners) which emphasized respect for the medicine and its potential for deep inner work and personal healing, as well as the importance of working in partnership with the plant spirit herself.

 After that initiation, my cacao path continued independently for a few years, guided by an ever-deepening relationship with the medicine each day in daily practices, independent study of the history and indigenous roots of cacao, and through holding many ceremonies over the years.
 The medicine and my ever-evolving personal practice became my teachers.